Learning Outcomes

 Introduction

-When a mortgage or other security device is foreclosed, the property is sold and the proceeds are used to pay off the debt.
-Sometimes the sale proceeds are not enough to cover the outstanding debt (a deficiency), and sometimes there is money left over after all debts are paid (a surplus).
-Understanding how deficiency and surplus are handled is essential for the MBE.
+When a mortgage or other security device is foreclosed, the property is sold and the proceeds are used to pay off the secured debt.
+Sometimes the sale proceeds are not enough to cover the outstanding debt (a deficiency), and sometimes there is money left over after all secured debts and costs are paid (a surplus).
+The MBE tests not only what happens in each situation, but also how lien priority, personal liability, and state-specific limitations affect the outcome.

 Deficiency: When Sale Proceeds Are Insufficient

 If the foreclosure sale does not generate enough money to pay the full amount owed on the mortgage or security device, the remaining balance is called a deficiency.
-The lender may seek to recover this amount from the borrower.
+The lender may seek to recover this amount from the borrower, and sometimes from other parties who are personally liable on the debt.

 Surplus: When Sale Proceeds Exceed the Debt

-If the foreclosure sale brings in more than the total amount owed on the mortgage and any other secured claims, the extra money is called a surplus.
-The law sets out who is entitled to receive this surplus.
+If the foreclosure sale brings in more than the total amount owed on the foreclosing mortgage and any other liens that are part of that proceeding, the extra money is called a surplus.

-Key Term: Surplus The amount remaining from a foreclosure sale after all debts secured by the property and related costs have been paid.
+The amount remaining from a foreclosure sale after paying sale costs and all debts and liens that are satisfied by the sale.

-- The debt owed to the foreclosing mortgagee or security holder.
+- (2) The debt owed to the foreclosing mortgagee or security holder

-- The mortgagor (borrower), if any surplus remains.
+- (4) The mortgagor (borrower), who receives any remaining surplus

 Deficiency Judgment Procedure